-We proudly serve Cochrane, Calgary, Chestermere, nearby areas such as Airdrie, Okotoks, Cochrane, Chestermere, Brooks, High River, and the surrounding areas of AB.
+We proudly serve Medicine Hat, Lethbridge, Calgary, nearby areas such as Airdrie, Okotoks, Cochrane, Chestermere, Brooks, High River, Strathmore, and the surrounding areas of AB.

 Water passes through sandy soils rather than being absorbed.
 This fact makes sandy soils very stable.
 Instead of expanding as they absorb moisture and contracting as they dry out, sandy soils maintain a fairly consistent volume and density.